 How much annual retirement spending would that allow?

-Using the 4% rule this couple could withdraw $184,000 each year with an extremely high chance of never running out of money.
-I don’t know about you, but I know that I sure could retire on that much money!
+Using the 4% rule this couple could withdraw $224,000 each year with an extremely high chance of never running out of money.
+I don’t know about you, but I know that I sure could retire and live comfortably on that much money!

 And what if Social Security is still around and they start collecting at their full retirement age?
 That could easily push them past $200k/year of money available for spending.